Lender Paid Closing CostsHave you ever been approached by an investor who can speak “investor speak” to the point your head is spinning?

 However, every market is different, and it is possible that these guidelines will not work for specific situations.

-It is essential that they be treated as such, not as replacements for complex financial analysis nor advice from real estate professionals.
+They must be treated as such, not as replacements for complex financial analysis or advice from real estate professionals.

-50% Rule—A rental property’s sum of operating expenses hover around 50% of income.
+50% Rule—A rental property’s sum of operating expenses hovers around 50% of income.

 Operating expenses do not include mortgage principal or interest.

 The other 50% can be used to pay the monthly mortgage payment.
-This can be used to estimate the cash flow and profit of investment quickly.
+This can be used to quickly estimate the cash flow and profit of investment.

 1% Rule—The gross monthly rental income should be 1% or more of the property purchase price after repairs.

-It is not uncommon to hear of people who use the 2% or even 3% Rule – the higher, the better.
+It is common to hear of people who use the 2% or even 3% Rule – the higher, the better.

 A lesser-known rule is the 70% Rule.

-This is a rule for purchasing and flipping distressed real estate for a profit, which states that the purchase price should be less than 70% of after-repair value (ARV) minus repair costs (rehab).
+This is a rule for purchasing and flipping distressed real estate for a profit.
+It states that the purchase price should be less than 70% of the after-repair value (ARV) minus repair costs (rehab).

 Internal Rate of Return

-Internal rate of return (IRR) or annualized total return is an annual rate earned on each dollar invested, for the period it is invested.
+The internal rate of return (IRR) or annualized total return is the annual rate earned on each dollar invested for the period it is funded.

-It is generally used by most, if not all, investors as a way to compare different investments.
+It is generally used by most, if not all, investors to compare different investments.

 The higher the IRR, the more desirable the investment.
-IRR is one of the most critical measures of the profitability of a rental property; capitalization rate is too primary, and Cash Flow Return on Investment (CFROI) does not account for the time value of money.
+IRR is one of the most critical measures of a rental property’s profitability; capitalization rate is too primary, and Cash Flow Return on Investment (CFROI) does not account for the time value of money.

 Capitalization Rate

-The capitalization rate often called the cap rate, is the ratio of net operating income (NOI) to the investment asset value or current market value.
+The capitalization rate, often called the cap rate, is the net operating income (NOI) ratio to the investment asset or current market value.

 Cap rate is the best indicator for quick investment property comparisons.

-It can also be helpful to evaluate the past cap rates of a property to gain some insight into how the property has performed in the past, which may allow the investor to extrapolate how the property may perform in the future.
+It can also be helpful to evaluate a property’s past cap rates to gain some insight into its past performance, which may allow the investor to extrapolate how the property may perform in the future.

-If it is particularly complex to measure net operating income for a given rental property, discounted cash flow analysis can be a more accurate alternative.
+If measuring net operating income for a given rental property is particularly complex, discounted cash flow analysis can be a more accurate alternative.

 Cash Flow Return on Investment